DIY EUROKITCHEN_PART V: CABINET DOORS

 - Assemble the doors as described above.

-- Have a flat and level table clamping the doors to while the glue dries.
-My shop table saw would work well for this function.
+- Have a flat and level table clamping the doors together while the glue dries.
+My shop table saw top would work well for this function.

 - Place parchment paper on the table first, with a layout size big enough to exceed the size of each door.